Order ACANTHURIFORMES (part 4): Families HAEMULIDAE and LUTJANIDAE

 Apsilus Valenciennes 1830 a-, not; psilos, bare or bald, allusion not explained, perhaps referring to caudal fin, the only fin that is not scaleless

-Apsilus dentatus Guichenot 1853 toothed, referring to enlarged, canine-like teeth in anterior upper jaw (not enlarged on A. fuscus)
+Apsilus dentatus Guichenot 1843 toothed, referring to enlarged, canine-like teeth in anterior upper jaw (not enlarged on A. fuscus) [often incorrectly dated to 1853 French translation of original Spanish text]

 Apsilus fuscus Valenciennes 1830 dusky, dark or swarthy, referring to its brown coloration